Improving Your eCommerce Strategy: Crawl, Walk, Run

 But at any point on the page, the option to purchase is always easily accessible.

 At this point, you can also begin to increase your analytics efforts.
 In the “Crawl” phase, you may have started out with basic tools such as Google Analytics or Moz.
-At this point, you can benefit from BI insights.
+At this point, you can benefit from Business Intelligence (BI) insights.

 You can fully leverage marketing tactics to automatically identify and respond to customer behavior on your website.
 This could mean setting up automated responses to a user from a unique customer segment, remarketing campaigns, abandoned cart campaigns, or a number of other tactics.
-This is also a good point in time to introduce AI into your strategy, for example for product recommendations.
+This is also a good point in time to introduce something like Artificial Intelligence (AI) for product recommendations into your strategy.

 At this point, now that you have a better understanding of your audience and what they expect from your website, you can begin to implement custom features that are unique to you.
 This could mean a product customizer, like what you might see on Original Stitch.